PROJECT-SUPPORT NEPAL

 The projects are established where they are needed.
 Sambhav Nepal is in close contact with the inhabitants of the mountain villages and implements what they really need.
 Many Gorkha's live as self-sufficient in a pristine way and in close connection to nature.
 The village communities are numerous, and many families live far away from the villages in the middle of nature.

-Project: "Taking care - Giving warmth"
+Project 2022/2023: "Taking care - Giving warmth"

-The reach of this relatively inexpensive project is immense.
-Hard for us to imagine in Switzerland - but receiving a tracksuit means an indescribable amount to a child in Nepal.
-This is because they receive exactly one school uniform which they wear every day and which they do not want to play in to prevent damaging it or getting it dirty.
-The tracksuit is to play in, to change into, for leisure time, and in winter for warmth (it serves as a second layer).
+As part of the project, tracksuits, school backpacks, exercise books, shirts, woolly hats, and shoes for the pupils of remote schools in the mountainous regions of the Himalayas are distributed.
+The reach of this project is immense, because receiving a tracksuit means an indescribable amount to a child in Nepal.
+In addition, they only receive one school uniform, which they do not want to play in to prevent damaging it or getting it dirty.
+The tracksuit gives them freedom to play in, to change into, for leisure time, and in winter for much-needed warmth (it then serves as a second layer).

 More details https://sambhavnepal.ch/projekte/sorge-tragen-waerme-schenke